Launch your own сar listing website in a few simple steps.

 - Shorter is better;

 - Easy to pronounce;

 Bear in mind that you cannot buy a domain name permanently and have to pay for the registration every year (usually, it costs $10-15 / year).

 Choose a Hosting Provider

 The next step is to get a hosting service for your rental marketplace.
 It’s necessary since you need a place to store your website’s database and files.
 There are many providers on the market, so you can choose one according to your preferences.
-However, if you are not sure which one to select, you can’t go wrong if you use one of the WordPress recommended hosts.
+However, if you are unsure which one to select, you can check our article about WordPress hosting providers.